Public Libraries of Maine

 The postcard of the library interior dates between 1893 and 1907, when it was mailed.

 South Paris (Paris Public Library)

 Built in 1926 from a John Calvin Stevens plan.
+One can see the resemblance to the addition on the Steep Falls library.
 It's a Colonial Revival building, on the National Register of Historic Places.
 Personally, the sashed windows in the bricked arches looks quite clunky in my eyes.